- Corporate Governance

 - Growth Management

-As the trust is on a growth trajectory, experience of managing and overseeing the legal implications, complexities and challenges of growth in a medium-sized non-profit or charity is highly desirable.
+As the trust is on a growth trajectory, experience of managing and overseeing the complexities and challenges of growth in a medium-sized non-profit or charity is highly desirable.
 Experience in managing risk, especially in relation to growth, is likewise highly desirable.